jayenliao/dsa/README.md

 ### (A) Design Insertion  Algorithm

 Suppose we wish to insert a new element with key $j$ into this data structure.
 Describe the pseudocode.
-Your pseudocode must deal with two cases: when the inserted element $j$ would be one of the `least k` elements i.e, it belongs to the array `A`; or when the inserted element belongs to the heap `H`.
+Your pseudocode must deal with two cases: when the inserted element $j$ would be one of the `least k` elements i.e, it belongs to the array `A` or when the inserted element belongs to the heap `H`.
 How would you distinguish between the two cases?

 - You can assume that heap operations such as `insert(H, key)` and `delete(H, index)` are defined.
 - Assume that the heap is indexed as  `H[1]`,...,`H[n -k]` with `H[0]` being unused.